shobhikabharti/CloudTransformation/GCP/README.md

 **Next Steps**

 1. Labwork
-2. Commands -> gsutil, gscloud, curl, terrafomr, apache, apt-get and so on
+2. Commands -> gsutil, gscloud, curl, terraform, apache, apt-get and so on
 3. Configurations

 **Extra : From APIGEE Training**